WhatDanDoes/silid/docs/sil-single-sign-out/README.md

 2. Auth0 Session Layer
 3. Identity Provider Session Layer

-Refer to a Auth0 documentation for a [synopsis](https://auth0.com/docs/login/logout) of each layer.
+Refer to Auth0 documentation for a [synopsis](https://auth0.com/docs/login/logout) of each layer.

 Typically, developers concern themselves with the _Application_ and _Auth0_ session layers.
 Depending on the type of app (e.g. _regular_ versus _SPA_), clearing these sessions effects a _logout_.
 I.e., if an agent wants to use the app again, authentication steps must be repeated from the beginning in order to create new sessions.

 The third _Identity Provider_ session is that which was created by the IdP itself (e.g., Google, Facebook).
-By [setting the _federated_ flag](https://auth0.com/docs/login/logout/log-users-out-of-idps) in the Auth0 `/logout` call, this session will be destroyed, thus _de_-authenticating all SIL and peripheral non-SIL apps as well.
+By [setting the _federated_ flag](https://auth0.com/docs/login/logout/log-users-out-of-idps) in the Auth0 `/logout` call, this session will be destroyed, thus _de_-authenticating all SIL and peripheral non-SIL apps.
 This is a powerful feature, [best suited for private, self-provided IdPs](https://auth0.com/docs/architecture-scenarios/b2b/logout#federated-logout).

 The ability to deauthenticate all SIL apps at once is desirable, but the federated logout is _heavy handed_.
 An agent authenticated by Google, for example, will be logged out from applications like Gmail if a federated logout is performed.